Apple keyboards: Current keyboards

-Magic Keyboard (2nd generation)
+Magic Keyboard (2021)

 The Magic Keyboard is Apple's current design of external keyboards designed for use with Mac computers.
 It can use either wireless Bluetooth connectivity, or a wired connection via a USB to Lightning cable.
 It utilizes scissor-switch key mechanisms, and comes in several layouts and colors, including the option of a Numeric Keypad, Touch ID fingerprint authentication, and colors to match each color variant of the M1 iMac.